juicenator/PreProcessor-Shenanigans/README.md

 # PreProcessor-Shenanigans
-Change to state of the program by changing the definitions!
+Change to state of the program by changing the preprocessor definitions!

 This is so stupid...

-Be aware that only after restarting your program the defines will have changed!
+Be aware that only after restarting your program the definitions will have changed!

 Implemented the start of a Tic Tac Toe game.